 You have an opportunity to undertake a semester long placement in the third year of the course, supervised for agreed projects by a University tutor.

 You will be taught by a teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
 The team includes senior academics and professional practitioners.

-All lecturers in the subject have obtained their PhDs in a relevant area of expertise or are Fellows of the Higher Education Academy.
+All lecturers in English literature have a PhD in a relevant area of expertise and a teaching qualification.
 Collectively, their subject knowledge and research ranges widely, with particular emphasis on the following:

 - Shakespeare in Performance

 - English and American Contemporary Poetry